proj4spes/kube-smilodon-terraform/README.md

 #### Testing Existing VPC Support from Scratch

 In order to test existing VPC support, we need to generate a VPC and then try the overrides with it.
 After that we can clean it all up.
-These instructions are meant for someone wanting to ensure that the _tack_ existing VPC code works properly.
+These instructions are meant for someone wanting to ensure that the _Kst_ existing VPC code works properly.
 * Run `make all` to generate a VPC with Terraform
 * Edit terraform.tfstate
   * Search for the VPC block and cut it out and save it somewhere.
 Look for "path": ["root","vpc"]